avthemes/coming-soon/readme.txt

 = Do you accept donations? =

 No, we do not accept donations.
-If you like the plugin, I would love for you to [leave a review]() or tell all your friends about the plugin too.
+If you like the plugin, I would love for you to [leave a review](https://wordpress.org/support/plugin/av-coming-soon/reviews/#new-post) or tell all your friends about the plugin too.

 == Changelog ==

 For the changelog, please see [the Releases page on GitHub](https://github.com/avthemes/coming-soon/releases).

 == Upgrade Notice ==

+= v1.0.1 =
+Minor typography updates.

 = v1.0 =
 No upgrades required.